 Enter on line 5 any costs paid or incurred during the tax year not entered on lines 2 through 4.

 See Regulations sections 1.263A-1 through 1.263A-3 for details on figuring the amount of additional section 263A costs to be included in ending inventory.
-If the IC-DISC accounts for inventoriable items in the same manner as materials and supplies that are not incidental, enter on line 7 the portion of its merchandise purchased for resale that is included on line 6 and was not sold during the year.
+If the IC-DISC accounts for inventoriable items in the same manner as nonincidental materials and supplies, enter on line 7 the portion of your raw materials and merchandise purchased for resale that was included in the total on line 6 but was not sold during the year.

 Inventories may be valued at:

 Cost or market value (whichever is lower), or

 Any other method approved by the IRS that conforms to the requirements of the applicable regulations cited later.